Start up nip2. You should see something like Figure 1.1 (the exact look might be different on your system).

 You can mark things on an image.
 Hold down Ctrl and drag down and right with the left mouse button to mark a region.
 Ctrl-left-click to mark a point.
 Drag up and left to mark an arrow (two points connected by a line).
 Drag from the rulers to mark guides.
 Right-click on a label to get a menu which you can use to remove or edit one of these things.
 Left drag on a label to move the things around, left-drag on the edges or corners to resize.
 Figure 2.3 shows the same image with stuff marked on it.

 Clean up any messing about and leave two regions on your image.
 The main window should now look something like Figure 2.4.

-There are three rows visible here, A1, A2 and A3.
-Each row has (from left to right) a pair of up/down arrows (these indicate that the row contains sub-rows: click on the down arrow several times to open the row up and see inside), the name button (left-click to select, Shift-left-click to extend-select, Ctrl-left-click to toggle select, click on the workspace background to unselect everything, left-drag on the name button to reorder items within the column) and the thumbnail image.
+There are three rows visible here, A1, A4 and A7.
+Each row has (from left to right) a pair of up/down arrows (these indicate that the row contains sub-rows: click on the down arrow several times to open the row up and see inside), the name button (left-click to select, Shift-left-click to extend-select, Ctrl-left-click to toggle select, click on the workspace background to unselect everything, left-drag on the name button to reorder items within the column, right-click to get a context menu) and the thumbnail image.